top of page

 📖 Key Glossary

-• Combat Ability: A symbol that denotes an ability.
+• Combat Ability: A symbol that denotes a Combat Phase ability.
 If you want to use a Combat Ability on an active Dueler it takes up your Combat Phase action.

-• An example of a Passive Ability: Duel Partner: If the listed card is active in play, a Dueler gains a specific bonus (usually +1 attack).
+• An example of a Passive Ability: Duel Partner: If the listed card is active in play, a Dueler gains a specific bonus (example, +1 damage).

 • Soulbridge: A keyword that allows a Dueler to attach a Creature card.
-Unless an ability states otherwise, attaching a Creature to a Dueler will take one Support Phase Action.
+Unless an ability states otherwise, attaching a Creature to a Dueler will take the Support Phase Action.

 • If you miss the application of a Passive ability, there is no backtracking.

-• An Arcana attack: Using an Arcana attack consumes the Combat Phase action of your turn.
+• An Arcana attack or Ability: Using an Arcana attack consumes the Combat Phase action of your turn.

 • A Melee attack: Using a Melee attack consumes the Combat Phase action of your turn.

-• Health Points: When this is reduced to zero or lower your Dueler or Creature is discarded.
+• Health: When this is reduced to zero or lower your Dueler or Creature is discarded.
 If you heal with an ability you may not exceed your Dueler’s maximum health.

 🌙 Good Luck, God of Tellis.